2022–23 I-League: Changes in format

 Due to the COVID-19 pandemic, the tournament's format was shortened for the last two seasons.
-From this season, the traditional home and away games format in a double round-robin will return.
+From this season, the traditional home and away games format in a double round-robin have returned.
 Each team will play two matches against every other team at home and away.

 The table topper will be declared the league's winner at the end of the season, thereby achieving promotion to 2023–24 Indian Super League, while the two teams with the lowest points will be relegated to 2023–24 I-League 2, and will get a bye to the final round.

 Teams

 12 teams participated in the 2022–23 season:

 Stadiums and locations

-Due to a lack of AFC standard football stadiums available in Rajasthan, Rajasthan United will play their home matches at Ambedkar Stadium, (New Delhi).
-RoundGlass Punjab FC will play their home matches at Panchkula's Tau Devi Lal Stadium in Haryana.
-On 22nd October 2022, AIFF chief Kalyan Chaubey inaugurated the new home ground of Sreenidi Deccan, the Deccan Arena.
+Due to a lack of AFC standard football stadiums available in Rajasthan, Rajasthan United will play their home matches at Ambedkar Stadium, New Delhi.
+RoundGlass Punjab will play their home matches at Panchkula's Tau Devi Lal Stadium in Haryana.
+On 22 October 2022, AIFF chief Kalyan Chaubey inaugurated the new home ground of Sreenidi Deccan, the Deccan Arena.